01633 244233 Contact us

 Module 5 will assess the robustness and effectiveness of procurement processes, the adequacy of the items obtained (including their specification, quality and volume) and the effectiveness of their distribution to the end-user.
 It will also consider the UK-wide procurement of lateral flow tests and PCR tests.

-The preliminary hearings for this module took place in October 2023, with the dates for the public hearings yet to be confirmed.
+The preliminary hearings for this module took place in October 2023, with the dates for the public hearings are:

 Module 6 will investigate the impact of the pandemic on the publicly and privately funded adult social care sector in England, Scotland, Wales and Northern Ireland.
 It will consider the consequences of government decision-making – including restrictions imposed – on those living and working within the care sector, as well as decisions concerning capacity in hospitals and residents in adult care and residential homes.

-With UK Covid-19 Public Inquiry already underway, we are working with ‘Covid-19 Bereaved Families for Justice Cymru’, to assist them in their efforts to ensure that they are able to take part in the Inquiry and that the voices of the bereaved in Wales are heard.
+With UK Covid-19 Public Inquiry already underway, Harding Evans Solicitors worked with ‘Covid-19 Bereaved Families for Justice Cymru’, to assist them in their efforts to ensure that they are able to take part in the Inquiry and that the voices of the bereaved in Wales are heard.

 One of the key objectives is to seek greater transparency and accountability of the events that impacted, not only those who sadly died in Wales, but the families they have left behind.